Duc-Developer/axios-token-refresh/README.md

 | `shouldRetry`    | `(error: AxiosError) => boolean` | (Optional) A custom function to determine whether to refresh.
 If provided, `statusCodes` will be ignored. | `undefined` |
 | `retryTimes`     | `number`                     | (Optional) The number of times to retry the request.                                            | `1`       |
 | `onRetry`        | `(requestConfig: AxiosRequestConfig) => AxiosRequestConfig \| Promise<AxiosRequestConfig>` | (Optional) A callback function that is called before each `refreshRequest`.
 It can modify and return the request configuration. | `undefined` |

+## Why Use This Package?

+- **Lightweight**: Minimal overhead, designed to integrate seamlessly with Axios.
+- **Customizable**: Configure retry logic, status codes, and token refresh behavior.
+- **Easy to Use**: Simple API for quick integration into your project.
+- **Reliable**: Automatically retries failed requests after token expiration.
+- **Flexible**: Works with any authentication flow, including OAuth and JWT.

+## Contributing

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

+## Support

+If you encounter any issues or have questions, please open an issue on [GitHub](https://github.com/Duc-Developer/axios-token-refresh/issues) or start a discussion in the [Discussions](https://github.com/Duc-Developer/axios-token-refresh/discussions) section.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+---

+`axios-token-refresh` is a utility for handling token refresh logic in Axios.
+It is ideal for managing authentication flows, retrying failed requests, and integrating with OAuth or JWT-based systems.
+Lightweight, customizable, and easy to use.